kerrishotts/pgday/workshops/2017/campp/plugin-x-ray.md

 &nbsp;&nbsp; www/                                      | JavaScript code &amp; web assets &nbsp;&nbsp;&nbsp;&nbsp; *yourPlugin*.js               | API for JavaScript consumers

-> **Note:** the structure abvoe is representational.
+> **Note:** the structure above is representational.
 For a good example, see the [Device Plugin](https://github.com/apache/cordova-plugin-devicehttps://github.com/apache/cordova-plugin-device).

 When providing documentation, the convention is to provide the English translation in `README.md` in your plugin's root directory.
 Other translations go in `docs/[local]/README.md`.
 Be sure to provide examples, constants, errors that can be thrown, etc. so that the user has an idea how to properly utilize your plugin.